 Since 1992, volunteers have assessed and documented water quality in the Stony Brook-Millstone Watershed through our StreamWatch water quality monitoring program.
 StreamWatch measures the health of our water by testing water chemistry, measuring bacteria levels, and assessing the biological and physical health of our waterways.
-StreamWatch data helps the Watershed Association better assess the impacts of pollution and land use on local streams and determine actions necessary to protect and improve water quality.
+StreamWatch data helps The Watershed Institute better assess the impacts of pollution and land use on local streams and determine actions necessary to protect and improve water quality.

-How Clean is our Water?
+How Clean is Our Water?

 We use a number of parameters to determine water quality and stream health across our StreamWatch network including tests for phosphorous, nitrates, dissolved oxygen, bacteria, ph, water temperature, turbidity, and aquatic life.
+Click the button below to read our Clean Water Report Card.

 Chemical Action Team (CATS)